 I didn't want to pretend to be connected to the family in any way and exploit their loss but things have quietened down about the shocking murder and I just want us to remember it.
 No doubt it will return to the public eye when the case comes to trial.
 Kim Bolan has done some pretty impressive coverage of the sad event.
 She was the one that named the Red Scorpions and did an inside interview with Anton Hooites-Meursing who had an epiphany in Rio and turned himself in to the police agreeing to testify against his co accused.

-At the time the Red Scorpions were affiliated with the UN and had beef with the Haney Hells Angels.
+At the time the Red Scorpions were affiliated with the UN.
 After the murder, everything changed.
 The Red Scorpions under the Bacon Brother leadership became enemies of the UN and became affiliated with the Independent Soldiers and the Hells Angels.

 One has to wonder why charges have never been laid in the second most brutal gang execution in Surrey where a mother was gunned down in her car with her young son in the back seat.
 She was affiliated with the UN and the Red Scorpion who owned the suite that was attacked in the Surrey Six and later gunned down in the Guildford parking lot.

 After listening to Eileen speak about the loss of her son, it was clear she was deeply grieved.
 Chris was a really good kid.
 On May 31 2008 Chris' family held a Memorial Mass for him on what would have been his birthday at the grave site in which many MP's attended.